buaa-colalab/Robo-Soft-25/challenge.md

 ## Development Toolkit

-During this workshop, we provide a base Docker image for participants to set up their environment.
-The image is pre-configured with dependencies for Elastica and PyTorch, and can be obtained via the link: TBD
+During this workshop, we provide a base Docker image for teams to set up environment.
+The image is pre-configured with dependencies for Elastica and PyTorch, and can be obtained via the link: TBD (Estimated Availability Time: June 13th)

 To build base environment container, you can follow the steps below:
 ```